a1786847133/SmartDashboardApplication/README.md

 ## AI statement
-I used AI only to explore and improve interface design (e.g., layout and UI wording).
+I used AI only to explore and improve interface design (layout and UI wording).
 I did not use AI for the core idea, dashboard design decisions, or implementation of the dashboard.
 I did not use AI to write or complete any components where AI use is not allowed.
 I can explain and justify every coding decision in this project.

 # Smart Dashboard: Seattle Traffic Collisions (2024–2025)